SandervWickeren/PictureSwipe/REPORT.md

 #### Picasso

-Picasso has an important part in the quick loading of all the pictures.
-It made it easier to handle then using the native image loaders.
+Picasso has an important role in the quick loading of all the pictures.
+It made it easier to show the images instead of the native image loaders.

 #### SwipeStack library